Psoriatic Arthritis - Prevention

 Stress Management Strategies

-Smoking Cessation and Alcohol Control
+Smoking and Alcohol Control

 Dietary Recommendations

-Regular exercise can improve joint flexibility and strengthen muscle support, but high-impact exercises should be avoided.
-It is recommended to combine aerobic exercises (such as swimming), strength training (such as resistance band training), and flexibility training (such as yoga), aiming for at least 150 minutes of moderate-intensity exercise per week.
-The low-impact nature of swimming is particularly suitable for those with fragile joints.
+Regular exercise improves joint flexibility and strengthens supporting muscles, but high-impact activities should be avoided.
+Combining aerobic exercises (like swimming), strength training (such as resistance band exercises), and flexibility training (like yoga) for at least 150 minutes of moderate-intensity activity weekly is recommended.
+Swimming, with its low-impact nature, is particularly suitable for those with fragile joints.

 Types and Frequency of Exercise

-Injury Prevention
+Injury Prevention During Exercise

 Regular Screening

-Patients with psoriasis should undergo joint assessments every 6-12 months, including clinical examinations and blood tests (such as anti-citrullinated protein antibodies and rheumatoid factor).
-Early detection of symptoms like morning stiffness and joint swelling allows for timely intervention.
-It is recommended to use joint activity measurement scales (such as the DAS28 index) for self-monitoring.
+Psoriasis patients should undergo joint assessments every 6-12 months, including clinical examinations and blood tests (such as anti-cyclic citrullinated peptide antibodies and rheumatoid factor).
+Early detection of morning stiffness and joint swelling allows for prompt intervention.
+Using joint activity scales like DAS28 for self-monitoring is advised.

 Environmental or Workplace Considerations